-A few years ago, Jessi Cruger had a camera and a desire to for an innovative way to use it.
+A few years ago, Jessi Cruger had a camera and a desire for an innovative way to use it.

 While looking for photography groups to join, she saw the work of Raleigh-based artist Johnny Dickerson, who turns long exposures and creative use of light into otherworldly images.